chpoit/rocketmap-bouncer/README.md

+# This project has been abandonned since hashing is more or less gone.

+It can however be used as a base project to add a reverse-proxy that manages authentication on top of a secondary website/service/other.

+I have no idea how secure it is.
+Use at your own risk.

 # rocketmap-bouncer
 This is a nodejs reverse-proxy type-thing that allows you to add accounts to your rocketmap map, preventing unwanted people from using it.